bobdavies2000/OpenCVB/README.md

 -   New pixel viewer to inspect image pixels in 8UC1, 8UC3, 32F, and 32FC3
     formats

--   Versioning policy set – The Release IS The Repository, The Repository IS The Release - TRISTR
+-   Versioning policy set - The Repository IS The Release - TRISTR

 -   Improved threading support for switching between camera interfaces